raul23/organize-ebooks/README.rst

    Syntax Error: Dictionary key must be a name object Syntax Error: Couldn't find trailer dictionary

-  Thus by setting this option to 'false', you can skip this corruption check.
+  Thus by setting this option to 'false', you can skip any corruption check (whether by ``pdfinfo`` or ``7z``).
   By default, corruption check is enabled.
-  Also if you set it to 'check_only', corruption check will be performed only (no organization or renaming of ebooks).
+Also if you set it to 'check_only', only corruption check will be performed, i.e. no organization or renaming of ebooks will be done.
 - The choices for ``--ocr`` are {always, true, false}

   - 'always': If the conversion to text was successful but no ISBNs were found, then OCR is run on the document.
 Also, if the